Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Discussion

-This work provides several advances regarding quantum chemistry on bosonic devices compared to existing work.
-First, we apply bosonic VQD to vibrational structure calculations using the Hamiltonian fragmentation approach of Malpathak et al.,\cite{malpathak_simulating_2025}, demonstrating that the combination of native bosonic representation with fragmentation strategies yields dramatic reductions in gate counts compared to qubit-based approaches.
-Second, we demonstrate the use of a Hamming-weight based symmetry enforcement technique to significantly reduce the computational overhead, while the work by Dutta et al.\cite{dutta_qumode-based_2026} relies on Qiskit's ParityMapper~\cite{developers_qiskit_2023, wang_characterizing_2025}, which only applies a two-qubit reduction.
-Third, we provide the first systematic analysis of the noise sensitivity of both vibrational and electronic energy calculated on qumode-based processors, and the first comparison of noise sensitivity between qumode-based processors with qubit-based devices.
-In particular, our noise analysis using Kraus operators to model amplitude damping provides hardware-specific insights into the error resilience of bosonic devices.
-While QSS-VQE's parallel state preparation offers computational advantages for simultaneously accessing multiple eigenstates, our sequential VQD approach avoids the excited Fock state preparation overhead required at each optimization iteration.
-A quantitative comparison of the resource requirements, accuracy, and noise susceptibility of these complementary approaches for excited-state calculations on bosonic processors represents an important direction for future work.
+This work provides several advances regarding quantum chemistry on bosonic devices compared to existing work, such as QSS-VQE~\cite{dutta_qumode-based_2026}.
+First, we apply bosonic VQD to vibrational structure calculations using the Hamiltonian fragmentation approach of Malpathak et al.\cite{malpathak_simulating_2025}, demonstrating that the combination of native bosonic representation with fragmentation strategies yields dramatic reductions in gate counts compared to qubit-based approaches.
+Second, we demonstrate the use of a Hamming-weight-based symmetry enforcement technique that achieves a dimension reduction scaling with system size, complementing the two-qubit reduction provided by Qiskit's ParityMapper~\cite{developers_qiskit_2023, wang_characterizing_2025} used in the work of Dutta et al.~\cite{dutta_qumode-based_2026}.
+QSS-VQE prepares $k$ orthogonal Fock states at each optimization iteration to access $k$ eigenstates in parallel, while QumVQD prepares a single vacuum state and accesses eigenstates sequentially via deflation.
+The parallel approach may offer reduced wall-clock cost per eigenstate when many eigenstates are needed simultaneously, while the sequential approach reduces per-iteration state preparation overhead.
+QumVQD additionally requires the computation of $k-1$ state overlaps at each iteration when targeting the $k$-th eigenstate, an overhead avoided by QSS-VQE's subspace structure, which preserves orthogonality by construction.
+These overlaps can be computed either on the quantum processor via SWAP or Hadamard tests, which increases the circuit depth, or classically from measured state vectors, which shifts the cost to classical post-processing~\cite{higgott_variational_2019} and requires many repeated measurements.
+On the other hand, QumVQD allows the target number of eigenstates to be extended after an initial calculation: an additional eigenstate is obtained by appending one deflation term and running a single new optimization, without revisiting previously found states as QSS-VQE would require.
+We leave the quantitative comparison of the resource requirements, accuracy, and noise susceptibility of these complementary approaches for excited-state calculations on bosonic processors for future work.